ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 - Exclusive to the Grand Finals, players participating in the Grand Final match are required to showcase the Tiebreaker map after the match ends.

 ### Reschedule rules
-- Active players reschedule with a clear time along with the date and time of the start of their match.
+- Upon submitting a rescehdule, players are required to inform an exact date and time for their new match to the referee.
 - The new match time must fall into a Friday, Saturday, Sunday, or Monday of their corresponding stage with a deadline of 16:00 on Monday.
 - Exceptions to the reschedule provisions only apply if there are objective force majeure circumstances that befall the players/one of them.
 - Reschedule can be done on weekdays if there is an urgency in the form of force majeure circumstances that befall one of the players.